Rei-SwitchBot/faq/en-us/Blind Tilt.md

 4. After the Scene has been created, the Blind Tilt will be able to open/close at sunrise/sunset.

-5. If the scene does not trigger, please contact our support by logging into the SwitchBot App-> Profile -> Feedback.

 ---
 ### How to install Blind Tilt when there is decorative covers on curtains?